Volkswagen Golf GTI (MK8) Carbon Ceramic Brakes Upgrade

 Compatibility note

 The 380mm front rotor can work with 19-inch wheels, but wheel diameter alone does not confirm fitment.
 The AP Racing CP9665 caliper needs adequate spoke and face clearance.
-Depending on wheel design and offset, a spacer may still be necessary.
+Depending on wheel design and offset, a spacer may still be required.

 Confirm wheel clearance for both the 380mm rotor and the CP9665 caliper.
 Spoke profile matters just as much as wheel diameter.